farcaster-project/RFCs/09-swap-state.md

 ## Overview

-This RFC describes the how the components manage the state of a swap during the execution of the protocol.
-The state is an aggregate of events generated or received by each components of the system.
+The state of a swap is an aggregate of events generated or received by each system component involved in the protocol execution.
+This RFC describes the state management of these components.

 ## Table of Contents